mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 4.2.1 =
+* Automatically migrate campaigns to prevent front-end errors when plugin is updated automatically

 = 4.2.0 =
 * Optimize data storage making the plugin faster and use less space
 * More PHP dependencies are now scoped reducing conflicts with other plugins